caplin/FlexLayout/README.md

 *	splitters
 *	tabs (scrolling or wrapped)
 *	tab dragging and ordering
-*	tab set dragging (move all the tabs in a tab set in one operation)
+*	tabset dragging (move all the tabs in a tabset in one operation)
-*	dock to tab set or edge of frame
+*	dock to tabset or edge of frame
-*	maximize tab set (double click tab set header or use icon)
+*	maximize tabset (double click tabset header or use icon)
 *	tab overflow (show menu when tabs overflow, scroll tabs using mouse wheel)
-*   border tab sets
+*   border tabsets
 *   popout tabs into new browser windows
 *	submodels, allow layouts inside layouts
 *	tab renaming (double click tab text to rename)
 *	theming - light, dark, underline, gray, rounded and combined
 *	works on mobile devices (iPad, Android)
-*   add tabs using drag, add to active tab set, add to tab set by id
+*   add tabs using drag, add to active tabset, add to tabset by id
-*	tab and tab set attributes: enableTabStrip, enableDock, enableDrop...
+*	tab and tabset attributes: enableTabStrip, enableDock, enableDrop...
-*	customizable tabs and tab set rendering
+*	customizable tabs and tabset rendering
 *   component state is preserved when tabs are moved
+*   Playwright tests
 *	typescript type declarations

 ## Installation